ghms28/italy-intangibles/README.md

 ![10.1-Evolution of Intangible Manufacturing](figures/10.1-intangible_investments_evolution_Manufacturing.png)
 ![10.2-Evolution of Intangible Professional, scientific and technical activities](<figures/10.2-intangible_investments_evolution_Professional, scientific and technical activities.png>)
 ![10.3-Evolution of Intangible Wholesale and retail trade; repair of motor vehicles and motorcycles](<figures/10.3-intangible_investments_evolution_Wholesale and retail trade; repair of motor vehicles and motorcycles.png>)

 In Manufacturing, the rise of Software, Innovative Property, and Organizational Capital reflects a shift toward technology-driven and efficiency-focused production.
 Services show strong growth in Economic Competence, highlighting the centrality of skills, branding, and digital transformation.
 Construction lags behind but shows signs of modernization through Organizational Capital investments.
 Overall, Italy’s intangible investment growth is driven more by strengthening existing capabilities than by radical innovation, pointing to modernization but also a need for stronger R&D efforts.

+### Conclusion
+Conclusion here

+### Future works

+Future works here